tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 expect from each other and how to communicate effective with different types of people in the DiSC framework.

-Details on DiSC could be found on [discprofile](https://www.discprofile.com/what-is-disc/overview/).
+Details on DiSC are available on [discprofile](https://www.discprofile.com/what-is-disc/overview/).

 ## Observe
 <a id='#observe'></a>